niklashigi/apk-mitm/README.md

 - decode the APK file using [Apktool][apktool]
 - modify the app's `AndroidManifest.xml` to make it [`debuggable`][manifest-debuggable]
-- modify the app's [Network Security Configuration][network-security-config] to allow user-added certificates
+- replace the app's [Network Security Configuration][network-security-config] to allow user-added certificates
 - [insert `return-void` opcodes][patch-certificate-pinning] to disable [certificate pinning][certificate-pinning] logic
 - encode the patched APK file using [Apktool][apktool]
 - sign the patched APK file using [uber-apk-signer][uber-apk-signer]